December 31, 2010

 I’ve got so many half-done projects because I begin to see that as a mere human, I’m not capable of perfection.
 I get discouraged, and I put things off, cast them aside, with the thought of “I’ll get around to that a little bit later.”

-On occasion, I’ll try to breath new life into an idea by learning some new technology or programming language, but those also fall flat because, really, as a husband, a father of a 2-year old, with another baby on the way, I just haven’t got the time.
+On occasion, I’ll try to breath new life into an idea by learning some new technology or programming language, but those also fall flat because, really, as a husband, a father, I just haven’t got the time.